ATM-Consulting/dolibarr_module_sendproductdoc/README.md

 | Send product doc |
 +------------------+

 A module for Dolibarr.
-Activate it in Accueil > Configuration > Modules > Modules complémentaires > Outils multi-modules.
+Activate it in Home > Setup > Modules > Other modules > Multi-modules tools.
 Allows to add product documentation (attachments on product card) as e-mail attachment when using the "Send by mail" function in Dolibarr.

 +-----------------------------+